Find Affordable College Courses

 After completing their Associate Degree, mental health services graduates from Western Technical College carry an average student debt load of $21,530.

 Waukesha County Technical College landed the #8 spot in the 2023 rankings for the most popular associate degree mental and social health services programs.
-WCTC is a moderately-sized public school located in the suburb of Pewaukee.
+WCTC is a moderately-sized public school located in the large suburb of Pewaukee.

 Of the 29 students majoring in mental health services at WCTC, 10% are male and 90% are female.